-We use a full range of advanced diagnostic tools to pinpoint the extent and cause of the problem—quickly and accurately.
+We use a full range of advanced cardiac screening and imaging tools to quickly and accurately pinpoint the extent and cause of the problem.
 We apply this level of care to all our screening and diagnostic services, emphasizing the importance of early detection.

 Non-surgical cardiovascular treatments